 Despite the umbrellas and fans, the only sure way of staying cool are frequent and multiple dips in the pool.

 The 80-degree mark is crucial.
-When the water temperature hovers in the 70s or lower, it’s far too cold for long-acclimated Floridians.
-80-degrees is the switch.
-It’s still cool, but “you get used to it” and once you do, it feels great!
+When the water temperature hovers in the 70’s or lower, it’s far too cold for long-acclimated Floridians.
+To me, 80° is the sweet spot where it’s still cool, but “you get used to it” and once you do, it feels great!

-Farfalle pasta, crisp broccoli florets, crunchy bell peppers and red onions, with creamy cigiliene mozzarella and chunks of spicy, meaty pepperoni.
-I like a bit of heat and tanginess too, so I add pepperoncini peppers as well as a splash of their juice in the dressing.
-Cue the angels singing.
-It’s that good.
+Aside from the bowtie pasta, which everyone loves, it’s also got crisp broccoli florets, crunchy bell peppers and red onions.
+The standouts in this pasta salad are the creamy bites of mozzarella and chunks of spicy, meaty pepperoni.
+Winner!
+I like a bit of heat and tanginess too.
+For that, pepperoncini peppers (and a splash of their juice in the dressing) add zip and really make this salad sing.